DissolveDZ/Weeds-Old/README.md

 # Weeds
 ## A basic farming game made with the Raylib framework and C! <br>

-### Weeds have attacked your farm, making it hard to sustain it <br> but by upgrading your farm might manage to survive!
+### Weeds have attacked your farm, making it hard to sustain it <br> by upgrading your farm might manage to survive!

 ### WASD/Arrow keys/Mouse to move. <br>
 ### Click or Enter to plant. <br>